simonmichael/hledger/doc/SPEC-lots.md

 See [SPEC-finalising.md](SPEC-finalising.md) for how this sits in the broader pipeline.

-**Always-on** (independent of `--ignore-lots`):
+All stages below are **gated by `checklots`** — they run when none of `--ignore-lots` or `-I` is set, or when `--strict`/`-s` or `hledger check lots` overrides them.

+Lot classification runs **once, after transaction balancing**, when every posting amount (including ones inferred from elided amounts or balance assignments) is known: every entry shape then classifies identically to its fully-explicit form (#2686, #2690, #2692).
+The few lot-related steps that must run before balancing use *shape* checks (cost basis annotations, lotful commodities, `lots:` account tags, amount signs and prices) rather than classification tags.

+Pre-balancing:

 1. **journalInferBasisFromAccountNames** — parse cost basis from any lot subaccount names (`{...}` components) in posting account names.
-2. **journalClassifyLotPostings** — tag postings as acquire/dispose/transfer-from/transfer-to/gain.
-3. **journalInferPostingsTransactedCost** — infer `@` from `{}` on acquires (before balancing).
+2. **journalInferPostingsTransactedCost** — infer `@` from `{}` on acquire-shaped

-**Gated by `checklots`** — runs when none of `--ignore-lots` or `-I` is set, or when `--strict`/`-s` or `hledger check lots` overrides them:
+   postings (positive, cost basis with a cost, no `@`), so eg an acquire with an elided cash amount balances at cost.
+Transfer destinations are recognised by shape and skipped: an explicit negative same-commodity same-quantity counterpart, or an equity posting with no cost-basis amounts (equity transfer).

-4. **journalAddGainOrUGainPosting** — if the user has written an explicit rgain or ugain posting without its counterpart, add the matching balancing posting (pre-balancer, so the ordinary balancer accepts the paired transaction).
+3. **journalAddGainOrUGainPosting** — if the user has written an explicit rgain or ugain posting without its counterpart, add the matching balancing posting (pre-balancer, so the ordinary balancer accepts the paired transaction).
+Disposal transactions are recognised by shape: a negative lotful or cost-basis amount.

-5. **journalReclassifyLotPostings** — immediately after transaction balancing (which infers balance-assignment and elided amounts), a second classification pass (auto-split + classify) over transactions still containing an unclassified lotful posting, so entries whose lotful amounts were only known after balancing are classified too (#2686).
-In these transactions, first-pass classifications are dropped (`unclassifyPosting`) and the whole transaction is
-   reclassified: they were made with incomplete amounts and may be wrong, eg a bare lotful outflow classified dispose when the inferred destination amount reveals a transfer (#2690).
-Reclassifying with complete amounts matches what fully explicit amounts would have produced.
+Balancing (`journalBalanceTransactions`): infers balance-assignment and elided amounts.
+For lots journals it uses `balanceTransactionHelperMaybeSplittingLotFees`: a transfer with a priced fee only balances at cost in split form, so the fee auto-split is tried first, falling back to the unsplit form.
+Note the balancer mechanically copies amounts (annotations included) into elided postings; a posting whose amount was wholly inferred yet carries a cost basis annotation has a *balancer-copied basis* — not user intent, so classification skips such postings and they don't act as transfer counterparts; but the copied annotation is deliberately kept until then, as the evidence distinguishing an artifact pairing (eg a sale missing its price) from a genuine elided transfer counterpart (`hasBalancerCopiedBasis` in Lots.hs).
+After lot processing, `journalStripBalancerCopiedBases` removes these annotations, so downstream code sees only user-written or lot-machinery-derived cost bases.
+Bare inferred amounts classify normally (eg an elided transfer destination).

+Post-balancing:

+4. **journalClassifyLotPostings** — auto-split remaining (unpriced) transfer fees (`transactionAutoSplitFeeOutflows`), then tag postings as acquire/dispose/transfer-from/transfer-to/gain.
-6. **journalCheckLotsTagValues** — validate `lots:` tag values on commodity/account declarations.
+5. **journalCheckLotsTagValues** — validate `lots:` tag values on commodity/account declarations.
-7. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors, apply reduction methods, add explicit lot subaccounts, infer cost basis for bare disposals, normalise transacted cost.
+6. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors, apply reduction methods, add explicit lot subaccounts, infer cost basis for bare disposals, normalise transacted cost.
-8. **journalCheckAcquireBasis** — *gated separately on `hledger check basis`*, not on `checklots`.
+7. **journalCheckAcquireBasis** — *gated separately on `hledger check basis`*, not on `checklots`.
 Errors if any acquire posting has cost basis differing from its transacted cost (per-unit).
 Default mode skips this check; see [DECISIONS.md](DECISIONS.md) for the rationale.
-9. **journalAddOrCheckGainPostings** — for disposals with no gain postings yet, add the rgain + ugain pair sized at the disposal gain.
+8. **journalAddOrCheckGainPostings** — for disposals with no gain postings yet, add the rgain + ugain pair sized at the disposal gain.
 Also validates that any user-written gain amount matches the disposal gain.